zeditor01/zowe_db2_tools/docs/pre-requisite_maintenance.md

 ## 3. Checking if these pre-requisites are installed

 Experienced systems programmers will know how to check all these pre-requisites.

+The target audience for this github repository includes novice z/OS persons.
 The remainder of this section is aimed at novice systems programmers who may want a little guidance on how to check these prequisites on their system.

 ### 3.1 AXR (System REXX)
 This is a standard component of z/OS, and should be present.
 Check it by issuing console command ```d a,axr``` and check the system log for positive confirmation, like below.